Nuggets on how leaders win and the power of integrative thinking

 - Similarly we were born with an opposable mind that we can use to hold two conflicting ideas in constructive tension not destructive.
 We can use the tension to think our way through to a new and superior idea.

 - Integrative thinking shows us a way past the binary limits of either-or.
 It shows us there’s a way to integrate the advantages of one solution without cancelling our the advantages of an alternative solution

 - Do not let your mind operate at factory setting mode.
 One factory preset of the human mind is the tendency to assume that our models of reality are identical to reality itself.
-That conflation shuts down shuts down the latent power of our opposable minds before it can be engaged The Integrative thinker welcomes the challenge of shaping the world for the better.
+That conflation shuts down the latent power of our opposable mind before it can be engaged.
+The Integrative thinker welcomes the challenge of shaping the world for the better.